 Our firm’s policy is to respond to a Significant Business Disruption (SBD) by safeguarding employees’ health and safety and firm property, making a financial and operational assessment, quickly recovering and resuming operations, protecting all of the firm’s books and records, and allowing our customers to transact business.

 Our strategy is to manage an approved corporate-wide Business Continuity Program (BCP) to maintain the policy and standards while providing a comprehensive education and implementation process.
-The objective is to create, document, test and maintain departmental business continuity plans to recover critical functions.
-At least annually, departments with critical business processes test their plans to ensure that they are workable, in compliance and that staff are aware of their roles in a business interruption.
+The objective is to create, document, test and maintain departmental business continuity plans to recover critical systems and functions.
+At least annually, Operations departments with critical business processes and Technology departments test their plans to ensure that they are workable, in compliance and that staff are aware of their roles in a business interruption.
 A corporate communication and management process exists to ensure critical business functions resume quickly, thereby reducing financial risk.

-We provide in writing this BCP disclosure statement or an updated version to customers upon request.
+Annually we provide a Summary BCP Disclosure statement via our corporate website or an updated hard-copy version to customers upon request.
 Our firm creates and documents BCP plans based on the potential risks of disruption to our employees, workspace and/or technology in each of our critical locations.
-Our firm provides this through incident response plans and business resumption plans at the department level, location-level and enterprise-level.
+Our firm provides this through resumption plans at the department, location, and enterprise-levels.

 Significant Business Disruptions

 Our plan anticipates two kinds of SBDs, internal and external.
 Internal SBDs affect only our firm’s ability to communicate and do business, such as a fire in our building.
-External SBDs disrupt the operations of the securities markets or a number of firms, such as a terrorist attack, a city flood, or a wide-scale, regional disruption.
-Our response to an external SBD relies more heavily on other organizations and external systems.
+External SBDs disrupt the operations of the securities markets or a number of firms, such as a natural disasters, acts of terrorism; cyber-attacks; equipment of system failures; unexpected loss of a critical service provider / facilities / key personnel; or a wide-scale, regional disruption.
+Our response to an external SBD relies more heavily on other organizations and systems.

 Plan Location and Access

-Our firm will maintain copies of its BCP plan, including the annual reviews, and any changes that have been made to it for inspection.
+Our firm will maintain copies of its BCP plan, including the annual reviews and approvals in accordance with our Records Management policy, along with any changes that have been made to it for inspection.
 An electronic copy of our plan is located on the Fusion Risk Management Platform with historical copies maintained on the Envestnet network shared drive within the Business Continuity directory.
-Additionally, hard copies are kept in each office and safely at BCP leaders’ homes.
+Additionally, hard copies are kept in each location and safely at BCP leaders’ homes.

 ERS senior management understands the importance of the services we provide to our clients and that any interruption in service has the potential of severe repercussions to our business partners.
 As a result of the environment we live and work in, management teams' face increasing regulation and liability surrounding resiliency during any event that can disrupt the business.
 We aim to identify potential impacts that threaten our organization on an enterprise-level and provide a continuity framework to our employees.
 The purpose of this framework is building resilience and capability for an effective response mechanism that safeguards the interests of our key stakeholders; reputation; brand; and value creating activities.
 Business disruptions can range from temporary power interruptions or severe weather to earthquakes, cyber threats, or internal attacks.
 Whatever the potential disruption, we must be prepared to safeguard our employees, our business and our stakeholders.

-Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Raleigh, NC; Sunnyvale, CA; and Trivandrum, India.
+Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Denver, CO; Philadelphia (Berwyn), PA; San Jose, CA; and Trivandrum, India.

 Alternative Physical Location(s) of Employees